VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

   effects of earlier events.
 For example, "the reservation was cancelled."
 - Events are one-way messages.
-Events have a single source (publisher) that fires the event.
+Events have a single source (publisher) that publishes the event.
 One or more recipients (subscribers) may receive events.
 - Typically, events include parameters that provide additional information about the event.
 For example, "Seat E23 was booked by